Long ago in the city of Corinth in Ancient Greece, a young maid traced the contour of her lover’s face on the wall. The man was leaving on a long...

 The idea of timeless beauty is fascinating.
 Also, it’s a great concern for lovers of art history.
 Conceptions of beauty in Western art history have many roots in the ancient Greek athlete.
-This is partly due to the pedestal that late 18th century scholars put Greek art upon.
+This is partly due to the pedestal on which late 18th-century scholars put Greek art.
 Nevertheless, the influence of Greek athletes is undeniable.
-In art terms 'ancient Greek' spans numerous periods and places.
+In art terms “ancient Greek” spans numerous periods and places.
 Let’s take a tour of famous Greek athletes in art.

 One of the Cycladic islands, Santorini (ancient Thera), existed in the overlap between Minoan and Mycenaean cultures.
 Like the much later Roman Pompeii, Akrotiri was preserved by a volcanic eruption, although the date of this event is contestable.
 Due to the nature of this fateful end, the town, its artifacts, and its art survive to be studied.
 Notably, the wall paintings and frescoes that adorn the inner walls of buildings.
 Relevant to our investigation into athletes of ancient Greece is this depiction of boxers.
 We don’t know for sure, but the blue colorings on their scalps may be a designator of age.
 The proportions of the figures also suggest that these athletes are possibly children.

 With Mycenaean artifacts, we get a strong impression that being a warrior was important.
-There is an iconography around 'warriors,' which is very pronounced in burial practices.
-Excavated in 2017, The Pylos Combate Agate is a sealstone that was part of a tomb near the palace at Pylos.
+There is an iconography around “warriors,” which is very pronounced in burial practices.
+Excavated in 2017, The Pylos Combat Agate is a seal stone that was part of a tomb near the palace at Pylos.
 Incredibly it is only 3.4cm in width!
 Consequently, it is noteworthy for its exceptionally elaborate engraving.
 Note the musculature, sinews, and motion of the athletic fighters.
-This sealstone anticipates developments of the Classical era almost a millennium later.
+This seal stone anticipates developments of the Classical era almost a millennium later.

 Next in our chronological categorizations comes the Archaic, spanning 800-479 BCE.
 This period is key in joining the dots between the geometric style and the classical.